SERMON

 A Closing Litany of Commitment to Faith in Action

-Adapted from Palestine Israel Ecumenical Forum Liturgy Resource Toolbox
+From the Palestine Israel Ecumenical Forum (PIEF) Liturgy Resource Toolbox

 Christ is our peace.